areebtariq2001/legacy-tool/README.md

 ## Honest Status & Roadmap

-StarBuild today is a **working prototype with 59+ features**, built by a solo developer with a technical advisor and marketing collaborator.
+StarBuild today is a **working prototype with 69+ features**, built by a solo developer with a technical advisor and marketing collaborator.
+All 8 originally-planned phases are complete, plus a set of newer differentiation features (dependency graph, living docs, GitHub issue triage) and an in-progress UI redesign (guided Smart Workflow, live dashboard).
 It is a strong **assessment, audit, and governance** tool, not yet a certified banking-grade platform.

 **Known limitations (stated honestly):**
 - The Sandbox Test feature is a lightweight, resource-limited subprocess check — not a fully isolated Docker sandbox.
 - The GitHub Webhook Receiver scans changed files on push; full CI/CD integration (auto-generating a migration pull request) requires GitHub App write-access setup.
-- PHP and COBOL support exists but has not yet received the same depth of testing as Python and Java.

-**Roadmap — Phase 8 (Visual Intelligence & Differentiation):**
-- Technical debt expressed in dollar value (configurable hourly rate)
-- Code DNA Fingerprint — radar-chart visualization combining existing scores
-- Live Migration Dashboard upgrade (auto-refresh, risk-trend graph, ETA)
-- Time-Travel Diff Viewer (slider across GitHub commit history)
-- Cross-language migration (Python↔JS, PHP↔Python) — high-risk, conservative confidence scoring, heavy review disclaimers
+- Cross-Language Migration is explicitly experimental — no structural parity check exists across languages the way it does for same-language migration.
+- The UI redesign (guided step-by-step workflow, dashboard) is in progress — most functionality is on a single page today, with dedicated pages for Dashboard/Ask/Docs/ROI still to come.

 **Also on the roadmap:**
 - SOC 2 certification & independent security audit
 - Fully isolated Docker-based sandbox execution
 - GitHub App integration for automated pull request generation
-- Extend the same multi-language rigor (method detection, comment-awareness) to COBOL
+- Full multi-page UI matching the guided-workflow design

 ---